danieltjw/aifutures/README.md

 Additionally a civilisation that expands too aggressively into space may be seen by other technologically mature civilisation, if they exist, as being too power hungry and a possible threat.

+(One possible reason for the Fermi Paradox is that civilisations  focused on rapid expansion eventually become unsustainable.
+Mature civilisations learn to better pace their rate of growth.)

 ---

 ### Needs of I-AGIs